Seamless Education by Professional Oregon Substitute Teachers

 OSTA connects, advocates, educates, promotes, and supports the Oregon substitute teacher community and nurtures substitutes to achieve the highest standards of integrity and professional ethics.
 With consistency, and substance we promote the welfare and education of every Oregon student, and Oregon teachers through the active cultivation of connectedness throughout the state.
 Founded in significant experience, backed by contemporary academic research, factual data, and objective information OSTA advocates in government, districts, and the broader community to effect positive change in the profession and Oregon education culture.

 Do you ever feel that people don’t understand what being a substitute teacher really means?
 Sharing our experiences can greatly help improve support for substitutes.
-Email us at ostasubs@hotmail.com if you need support, join and come to Office Hour if you can provide it.
-Together, healthy and whole for Oregon students.
+Email us at ostasubs@hotmail.com if you need support.
+Join and come to Office Hours to provide it.
+We meet every Thursday all year round.

 join or renew for access to Sacred office hours zoom link

-Osta Substitute Teacher of the year
+Training, PDU’s and honoring a Substitute Teacher of the Year

 The Oregon Substitute Teachers Association is the only professional organization working exclusively on behalf of licensed Oregon substitutes